RTEMS/rtems-docs/c-user/glossary.rst

       Alternate term for message queue.

    QCB
-      An acronym for Message Queue Control Block.
+      An acronym for :term:`Message Queue Control Block`.

    ready task
       A task occupies this state when it is available to be given control of a